XamHans/aws-serverless-drizzle-cdk-poc/README.md

 **Project: aws-serverless-drizzle-cdk-poc**

 This project demonstrates a Proof of Concept (POC) for utilizing Drizzle within an AWS Serverless environment.
-Drizzle is a lightweight Object-Relational Mapper (ORM) that simplifies database interactions in Node.js applications.
+Drizzle is a lightweight Object-Relational Mapper (ORM) that simplifies database interactions.
 Please don't use prisma in your project, it's a nightmare in a serverless environment.

 **Getting Started**